fwollatz/MLinPractice/Documentation.md

 ## Appendix

-This section, we added after conducting the actual experiments.
+The following observation and reflection was made after conducting the actual experiments.
 After looking into the RFE ranking of our feature reduction part again, we observed that somehow `sklearn.feature_selection.RFE` does assign multiple features to one ranking spot.
-For instance, the ranking for our features after performing is as follows:
+For instance, the ranking for our features after performing feature reduction is as follows:

 ````
 [RFE Rankings]